rabbitmq/rabbitmq-website/site/release-notes/README-3.2.0.txt

 -----------------
 bug fixes
-25719 fix theoretical cross-cluster version incompatibility
+25719 fix theoretical cross-cluster version incompatibility 25601 report on queue lengths and data rates in a more timely fashion
+      (since 3.1.0)
+25676 display chart times in the local time zone rather than UTC (since 3.1.0) 25770 improved caching behaviour of web interface (since 2.1.0)

 enhancements
 25063 support arrays in web interface for arguments, policies and headers 25598 display queue paging information
-25601 report on queue lengths and data rates in a more timely fashion
-      (since 3.1.0)
-25616 more readable number formatting in graph labels 25641 permit turning tracing on/off using the HTTP API 25676 dispplay chart times in the local rather that UTC (since 3.1.0) 25711 improve handling of parameters by commandline tool 25747 hide internal federation queues and exchanges 25770 improved caching behaviour of web interface (since 2.1.0) 25778 permit policy & parameter operations without being administrator 25792 optimise monitoring of file descriptors
+25616 more readable number formatting in graph labels 25641 permit turning tracing on/off using the HTTP API 25711 improve handling of parameters by commandline tool 25747 hide internal federation queues and exchanges 25778 permit policy & parameter operations without being administrator 25792 optimise monitoring of file descriptors
 25811 add support for re-authentication via the initial URI